danswart/ryb-book/_book/150-philosophy.md

 <br>

-If your customers are ignorant or confused about your foundational beliefs you will never build a company that is exceptional in the marketplace.
+If your customers are ignorant or confused about your fundamental beliefs you will never build a company that is exceptional in the marketplace.
 <br>
 <br>

 ::: {.rmdcaution}
-<span style="color: red; font-weight: bold;">CAUTION</span>:  Don't publish foundational beliefs just for marketing and advertising purposes.
-If you publish your foundational beliefs and don't live up to them (or don't timely correct an improper action) you will create a VERY unhappy customer who will tell many others about your 'hypocrisy'.
+<span style="color: red; font-weight: bold;">CAUTION</span>:  Don't publish fundamental beliefs just for marketing and advertising purposes.
+If you publish your fundamental beliefs and don't live up to them (or don't timely correct an improper action) you will create a VERY unhappy customer who will tell many others about your 'hypocrisy'.

-Customers are very sensitive to perceived hypocrisy and (rightfully) feel taken advantage of.  **For a company that relies on repeat business, paying lip service to its core beliefs is far worse than leaving them unstated, doing your best, then 'recovering' from customer complaints as best you can (the typical business strategy).**
+Customers are very sensitive to perceived hypocrisy and (rightfully) feel taken advantage of.  **For a company that relies on repeat business, paying only lip service to its core beliefs is far worse than leaving them unstated.
+You as the leader must be an example of truth and honesty by doing your best, then 'recovering' from customer complaints as best you can (the typical business strategy).**

 I've always wondered why Ford felt 'Quality is Job #1' was a good tag line.
 When the consumer spends that kind of money they fully expect that no one at Ford needs to be told that.
 If it really was 'Job #1' the consumers would know it automatically by experience with the product.
 Word does get around, you know!